commit

 It is important that we resolve disagreements and differing views

 constructively.
-Remember that we’re different.
+Remember that were different.
 The strength of Read the Docs

 comes from its varied community, people from a wide range of